captionpoint/captionpoint-plays/FUN-HOME.md

 ## CHRISTIAN:
 Remember this song?
 (singing)

 “Shit Richie, Shit Richie”

 ---

 ## SMALL ALISON:
-That was so funny.
-Remember the song about the… tits and ass?
+That was so funny!
+Remember the song about the *tits and ass?*

 ---

-## CHRISTIAN:
-Oh yeah.

----

 ## BRUCE:
-Kids, wash up.
+Kids.

 ---

 ## ALISON:
 Okay… Sleeping bags.
 Shopping bags.
 Window was open.
 Really hot.
+Stinky—

 ---

-Stinky—no, no… Humectant.
-“The humectant air.”
-Something on “the humectant air.”
+Stinky—no, no… *Humectant.
+“The humectant air.”* Something on *“the humectant air.”*

 ---